UEFA EURO 2024 qualifying draw: When is it? How does it work? Who is seeded?

 • In Pot 1, the teams will be allocated in the order they are drawn to Groups E to J.

-• As of Pot 2, when a draw condition applies or is anticipated to apply, the team drawn is allocated to the first available group in alphabetical order.
+• As of Pot 2, when a draw condition applies or is anticipated to apply, the team drawn are allocated to the first available group in alphabetical order.

 • Since Pot 6 only contains three teams, these teams are drawn into the sixth positions in Groups H to J to the first available group in alphabetical order.